saijo-shota-biz/react-saijo-ui/README.md

 ## License

-This software is released under the MIT License, see LICENSE.txt.
+This software is released under the MIT License, see LICENSE .